 [Mark] Yes, I don't know if people can hear me.
 But VexTV, "can you get a speed feed for an Empire hopper?"

-What type an Empire?
-Like Empire makes a halo hopper.
+What type of Empire?
+Like Empire makes a h=Halo hopper.

 So there is a universal speed feed for the Halo Too hopper.
 If you want to do that, if you're owning a Z2 or a Prophecy you also have speed feeds for that.

 [Jake] Do you have speed feeds for that?